asuleigh/PasswordGenerator/README.md

 -Clone or download style.css to the "css" folder and script.js to the "script" folder

+-NOTE: In the current version, the css file is unecessary but is kept as a placeholder for possible future work

 ii: USAGE -Layout is as it appears.
 Click the "Generate Password" button to prompt a series of questions that ask for the desired parameters of the password.
 NOTE: The password must be between 8 and 128 characters long.
 Once navigating through the prompt, the password should appear in the box.
 Hit the Copy to Clipboard button to copy the generated password.